johnhunter/hash-color/README.md

 # Hash-color

 Generate unique css colour value for a given text value.
+See the [example page here](johnhunter.github.io/hash-color/).